marijnh/Eloquent-JavaScript/13_browser.md

 Web technology has been decentralized from the start, not just technically but also in terms of the way it evolved.
 Various browser vendors have added new functionality in ad hoc and sometimes poorly thought-out ways, which were then—sometimes—adopted by others—and finally set down as in ((standards)).

 This is both a blessing and a curse.
 On the one hand, it is empowering to not have a central party control a system but have it be improved by various parties working in loose ((collaboration)) (or occasionally, open hostility).
-On the other hand, the haphazard way in which the Web was developed means that the resulting system is not exactly a shining example of internal ((consistency)).
+On the other hand, the haphazard way in which the web was developed means that the resulting system is not exactly a shining example of internal ((consistency)).
 Some parts of it are downright confusing and badly designed.

 ## Networks and the Internet

 Computer ((network))s have been around since the 1950s.
 If you put cables between two or more computers and allow them to send data back and forth through these cables, you can do all kinds of wonderful things.

 If connecting two machines in the same building allows us to do wonderful things, connecting machines all over the planet should be even better.
-The technology to start implementing this vision was developed in the 1980s, and the resulting network is called the _((Internet))_.
+The technology to start implementing this vision was developed in the 1980s, and the resulting network is called the _((internet))_.
 It has lived up to its promise.

 A computer can use this network to shoot bits at another computer.
 For any effective ((communication)) to arise out of this bit-shooting, the computers on both ends must know what the bits are supposed to represent.
 The meaning of any given sequence of bits depends entirely on the kind of thing that it is trying to express and on the ((encoding)) mechanism used.